Thousands attend memorial service for Sago Mine victims

 The Sago company, not unlike other mine disasters, concluded it was an "act of God," related to a lightening strike.

-It was apparent the enforcement of safety regulations were still on the back-burner with the more recent Upper Big Branch mining disaster.
+It was apparent the enforcement of safety regulations were still on the back-burner with the latter Upper Big Branch mining disaster, where 29 miners died.

-Upper Big Branch was almost declared "an act of God" by officials.
+Upper Big Branch was declared "an act of God" by Massey.

-The Buffalo Creek disaster that killed about 125 people was officially declared an "act of God."
+The Buffalo Creek disaster that killed about 125 people was officially declared by state officials an an "act of God" in 2006.

 God has always been busy acting upon or neglecting the people of West Virginia, while there is a "War on Coal" in Washington.